BolajiAyodeji/awesome-jamstack/README.md

 * [JAMstack Course - Build websites that are simpler, faster, and more secure](https://www.youtube.com/watch?v=A_l0qrPUJds)

 ## Examples

 * [derrickreimer.com](https://derrickreimer.com) - A JAMstack site build with Jekyll and deployed on Netlify. ([source](https://github.com/derrickreimer/site))
-* [olamilekan.dev](https://olamilekan.dev) - A JAMstack site built with Hugo and deployed on Netlify.
 * [ecommerce-netlify.netlify.com](https://ecommerce-netlify.netlify.com) - A JAMstack Ecommerce Site built with Nuxt and Netlify Functions. ([source](https://github.com/sdras/ecommerce-netlify))
 * [bolajiayodeji.com](https://bolajiayodeji.com) - A JAMstack site built with Nextjs and deployed on Firebase. ([source](https://github.com/BolajiAyodeji/bolajiayodeji.com))

 ## Contributing

 Found an awesome resource, article, blog, video, speaker deck etc.?
 Please send me a pull request and follow the [contributors guidelines](/CONTRIBUTING.md).

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->